 The following faculty speakers, moderators, and planning committee members have disclosed they have no financial interest/arrangement or affiliation with any commercial companies who have provided products or services relating to their presentation(s) or commercial support for this continuing medical education activity:

-The following faculty speakers have disclosed a financial interest/arrangement or affiliation with a commercial company who has provided products or services relating to their presentation(s) or commercial support for this continuing medical education activity.
-All conflicts of interest have been resolved in accordance with the ACCME Standards for Commercial Support:
+The following individuals have disclosed a relevant financial interest/arrangement or affiliation with a commercial interest who provides products or services relating to their presentation(s) in the continuing education activity.
+All conflicts of interest have been resolved in accordance with the ACCME Standards for Commercial Support.

 Jyothi Marbin, MD – Pfizer IGLC – Grant/Research Support